mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 [error]     sql"select name from actors".query[ActorName].to[List].transact(xa)
 ```

-Fortunately, Doobie gives us all the tools to easily create such type classes.
+Fortunately, Doobie gives us all the tools to quickly create such type classes.
 The first method we can use is to derive the `Get[ActorName]` and `Put[ActorName]` type classes from the same defined for the `String` type:

 ```scala
 object ActorName {